SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 layout: redirect
 ---

-The data provided during registration is required to enable LWM2M communication and holds information for factory bootstrap and client-initiated bootstrap.
+The data provided during registration must enable LWM2M communication and holds information for factory bootstrap and client-initiated bootstrap.
 In the factory bootstrap mode, the LWM2M client has been configured with the necessary bootstrap information prior to the deployment of the device.
 The client-initiated bootstrap mode requires a LWM2M bootstrap-server account pre-loaded in the LWM2M client.
 {{< product-c8y-iot >}} supports registration for **unsecured** and **PSK-secured** LWM2M devices allowing connection with **NO_SEC** and **PSK** mode respectively.

-To register a LWM2M device in Cumulocity IoT, it is possible to use the following ways:
+You can register a LWM2M device in {{< product-c8y-iot >}} in two ways:

 * [Single device registration](#lwm2m-single-device-registration)
 * [Bulk device registration](#lwm2m-bulk-device-registration)

-by navigating **Devices** > **Registration** > **Register device**
+For both, navigate to **Devices** > **Registration** in the Device Management application and click **Register device** at the top right.

 ![LWM2M device registration dropdown](/images/device-protocols/lwm2m/lwm2m-device-reg-dropdown.png)

 <a name="lwm2m-single-device-registration"></a>
 ### Single device registration

-To register a LWM2M device in {{< product-c8y-iot >}} using LWM2M device registration form by navigating **Devices** > **Registration** > **Register device** > **LWM2M** in the Device Management application.
+To register a LWM2M device in {{< product-c8y-iot >}} use the LWM2M device registration form by navigating to **Devices** > **Registration** in the Device Management application and click **Register device** > **LWM2M** at the top right.
+The resulting device registration wizard has three steps.

-In the first step, there are mandatory settings which are required to be able to establish a connection.
-Refer to [Mandatory settings](#lwm2m-device-registration-mandatory-settings) section for more details about the fields.
+The first covers is mandatory settings for establishing a connection.
+Refer to [Mandatory settings](#lwm2m-device-registration-mandatory-settings) below for details about the fields.

 ![LWM2M single device registration form - mandatory](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page1.png)

-If PSK security mode is selected, additional settings are required
+If PSK security mode is selected, additional settings are required.

 ![LWM2M single device registration form - mandatory with psk](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page1-psk.png)

-The second step is configuration of the bootstrap settings.
-This configuration is needed if the device could connect with bootstrap.
-Refer to [Bootstrap settings](#lwm2m-device-registration-bootstrap-settings) section for more details about the fields.
+The second step covers the configuration of the bootstrap settings.
+This configuration enables the device to connect with bootstrap.
+Refer to [Bootstrap settings](#lwm2m-device-registration-bootstrap-settings) below for details about the fields.

 ![LWM2M single device registration form - bootstrap](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page2.png)

-In the third step it is possible to do other optional configurations.
-Refer to [Advanced settings](#lwm2m-device-registration-advanced-settings) section for more details about the fields.
+The third step covers optional configurations.
+Refer to [Advanced settings](#lwm2m-device-registration-advanced-settings) below for details about the fields.

 ![LWM2M single device registration form - advanced 1](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page3-1.png)
 ![LWM2M single device registration form - advanced 2](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page3-2.png)
 ![LWM2M single device registration form - advanced 3](/images/device-protocols/lwm2m/lwm2m-device-reg-single-page3-3.png)

-After filling all applicable information for the device, click on register.
-Registration result will be shown right away.
+After filling all applicable information for the device, click **Register**.
+The UI will display a confirmation message.

 ![LWM2M single device registration form - success](/images/device-protocols/lwm2m/lwm2m-device-reg-single-success.png)

 <a name="lwm2m-bulk-device-registration"></a>
 ### Bulk device registration

-If there are number of devices to be registered at the same time, it would be more convenient to register the LWM2M devices in {{< product-c8y-iot >}} by uploading a CSV file with registration data in the bulk registration dialog in **Devices** > **Registration** > **Register device** > **Bulk device registration** > **LWM2M** in the Device Management application.
-The dialog contains also CSV template links.
+If there is a number of devices to be registered at the same time, it is more convenient to use bulk device registration.
+To register the LWM2M devices in {{< product-c8y-iot >}}, navigate to **Devices** > **Registration** in the Device Management application and click **Register device** > **Bulk device registration** > **LWM2M** at the top right.
+Upload a CSV file with the registration data in the resulting bulk registration dialog.
+The dialog also contains CSV template links.

 ![LWM2M bulk device registration form](/images/device-protocols/lwm2m/lwm2m-device-reg-bulk.png)

-When you upload the CSV file, dialog displays the message about where to find the result.
+When you upload the CSV file, the dialog will display a confirmation message that tells you where to find the result.

 ![LWM2M bulk device registration form](/images/device-protocols/lwm2m/lwm2m-device-reg-bulk-dialog-result-message.png)

-The result of the bulk device registration will be displayed under LWM2M connector device object created for tenant.
+The the bulk device registration operation will be displayed in the LWM2M connector device object created for the tenant.

 ![LWM2M bulk device registration connector operation](/images/device-protocols/lwm2m/lwm2m-device-reg-bulk-connector-op-with-1-duplicated.png)

 ### Device registration settings

-<a name="lwm2m-device-registration-mandatoy-settings"></a>
+<a name="lwm2m-device-registration-mandatory-settings"></a>
 #### Mandatory settings

 The CSV file must at least contain the following fields to be able to establish a connection: